Tellusant/docs/work-notes/nek-licensing.md

 * **Capital Expenditure (CapEx) vs. Operating Expenditure (OpEx):** Enterprise buyers requesting a perpetual license usually prefer to deploy CapEx budgets upfront rather than ongoing OpEx recurring subscriptions.
 * **Maintenance & Support Rates:** Perpetual software licenses typically charge **18% to 22%** of the initial license price annually for patches, security updates, and tier-1 support.
+> Tier 1 support is the first line of customer or technical help.
+Agents gather basic information, handle routine questions, and solve simple problems like password resets or printer setups.
+If an issue is too complex, they pass or escalate it to higher tiers.
 * **Hosting and Infrastructure Burden:** If moving from SaaS to an on-premise or self-hosted license transfers server and storage costs to the client, a 10–15% discount off the $500k base price preserves your gross margin while incentivizing the transition.
 * **Upgrade Rights:** Ensure perpetual licenses define whether major version updates (e.g., v2.0 to v3.0) are covered under the annual maintenance fee or require a separate upgrade license.